The geometric distance and binary orbit of PSR B1259-63: Introduction

 \citet{Johnston92} originally assumed a distance of 2.3\,kpc to \psrb, based on its dispersion measure and the model of the Galactic electron density derived by \citet*{Lyne85}.
-The revised electron density model of \citet{Taylor93} suggested a higher distance of 4.6\,kpc, although this was ruled out by \citet{Johnston94} based on the implausible parameters this distance would imply for the nature of the optical companion.
-Instead, \citet{Johnston94} assumed a location in the Sagittarius arm, implying a distance of 1.5\,kpc \citep{Georgelin76}.
-The most recent and widely adopted distance constraint comes from spectral and photometric studies indicating that the object lies at the same distance as the Cen OB1 association, implying $2.3\pm0.4$\,kpc \citep{Negueruela11}.
+The revised electron density model of \citet*{Taylor93} suggested a higher distance of 4.6\,kpc, although this was ruled out by \citet{Johnston94} based on the implausible parameters this distance would imply for the nature of the optical companion.
+Instead, \citet{Johnston94} assumed a location in the Sagittarius arm, giving a distance of 1.5\,kpc \citep{Georgelin76}.
+The most recent and widely adopted distance constraint comes from spectral and photometric studies indicating that the system lies at the same distance as the Cen OB1 association, implying a distance of $2.3\pm0.4$\,kpc \citep{Negueruela11}.

 The only model-independent method of distance determination is via geometric parallax.
 This can be accomplished either via optical observations of the companion star \citep[e.g.\ with {\it Gaia};][]{Gaia16}, or by Very Long Baseline Interferometry (VLBI) using radio observations of the pulsar.
-While VLBI parallax measurements are routine for systems such as young stars \citep[e.g.][]{Loinard05}, X-ray binaries \citep[e.g.][]{Miller-Jones09} and pulsars \citep[e.g.][]{Deller09}, in the case of \psrb\ the proximity and long orbital period of the system implies that any parallax measurement will need to be disentangled from the orbital signature \citep[see, e.g.,][]{Tomsick10}.
+While VLBI parallax measurements are routine for systems such as young stars \citep[e.g.][]{Loinard05}, X-ray binaries \citep[e.g.][]{Miller-Jones09} and pulsars \citep[e.g.][]{Deller09}, in the case of \psrb\ the proximity and long orbital period of the system imply that any parallax measurement will need to be disentangled from the orbital signature \citep[see, e.g.,][]{Tomsick10}.
 While orbital motion has been detected in a few closer pulsar systems \citep[e.g.][]{Deller13,Deller16}, most pulsar orbits are too small to be accurately constrained by VLBI.